jamilbk/interview_prep/README.md

 ## Requirements

-* Recent version of Elixir.
+* Recent version of Elixir and OTP.
 1.9 and above should work fine, perhaps even older.

 ## Running